3 January 1884 - 15 March 1957

 My grandfather (H.E.
-Braine) went back to the UK to claim his bride, Rosaline Florence Webster (from her family's house Ashleigh which it is said "he treated like an hotel") and they were married on 5th January 1914.
+Braine) went back to England from Western Australia to claim his bride, Rosaline Florence Webster (from her family's house Ashleigh which it is said "he treated like an hotel") and they were married on 5th January 1914.
 Later that year, they settled at Yornup (south of Bridgetown, WA).

-This photograph may be of the staff of the Yokohama Office of Ed L van Nierop
+This photograph may be of the staff (including Henry Braine) of the Yokohama Office of Ed L van Nierop

 While the fate of the Theatre Royal [in Adelaide, South Australia] hangs in the balance, another theatre in another capital city has been saved for the stage and is flourishing.